 Courtney C. Radsch, PhD, is a free expression advocate who works at the nexus of media, activism and technology.
 She has spent her career developing a 360-degree perspective through her work as a journalist, an academic, an international civil servant, and program manager.
 She is the author of Cyberactivism and Citizen Journalism in Egypt: Digital Dissidence and Political Change.

 Dr. Radsch is a frequent public speaker on topics including media and technology, freedom of expression, journalism, and social media.
-Her writing has appeared in the New York Times, Al Jazeera, the International Herald Tribune, the Daily Star, and Oxford Analytica, among others.
-She is a term member of the Council of Foreign Relations and a member of the academic network of internet goverance scholars GigaNet.
-She serves on the advisory board for Social Media Exchange (SMEX) in Lebanon and the advisory board of the Swedish online magazine menatidningen.se.
+Her writing has appeared in the New York Times, Al Jazeera, Project Syndicate, the International Herald Tribune, the Daily Star, and Oxford Analytica, among others.
+She is a term member of the Council of Foreign Relations and a member of the academic network of internet governance scholars GigaNet.
+She is a non-resident fellow of the Center for Media, Data and Society at Central European University, and serves on the advisory board for Social Media Exchange (SMEX) in Lebanon and the advisory board of the Swedish online magazine menatidningen.se.

 Dr. Radsch holds a Ph.D. in international relations from American University, a master’s of science in Foreign Service from Georgetown University and a bachelor’s degree with highest honors in mass communication from the University of California, Berkeley.
 She speaks Arabic, French and Spanish.